Save heaps with a travel money card for Europe: why you should get one before you head off

 If you are able to use your local debit card in Europe, then you still have that issue of extra fees being charged by your bank and an unfavourable exchange rate being used.
 It has the same disadvantages as using a credit card in an overseas country.

-Check out Wise Borderless Travel Card or compare the Revolut prepaid cards and see the full list of advantages.
+Check out Wise Multi-Currency Travel Card and see the full list of advantages.
 For both, it is so easy to open & set up an account so why not give it a go.
 As a traveller, you will soon see the benefits of being able to pay in the local currency.
 It really is a money saver.

 Should I get a travel money card for my trip to Europe?